-In my new book NO TIME TO DIE (Kensington, August 26th), a young woman has inexplicably stopped aging at the worst possible age—fourteen.
+In my new book NO TIME TO DIE (Kensington, August 26th), a young woman has inexplicably stopped aging at the worst possible age-fourteen.
 She’s actually in her early twenties, and her stunted growth baffles and frustrates her until she finally receives a diagnosis that changes everything.
-Scientists believe she carries a gene mutation that has turned off her entire aging process—and if they can pinpoint this mutation, they might be able to figure out a way to cure aging in other people, too.
+Scientists believe she carries a gene mutation that has turned off her entire aging process-and if they can pinpoint this mutation, they might be able to figure out a way to cure aging in other people, too.
 Of course this sounds like pure sci-fi to us today, but the truth is that it’s not necessarily far off.
-Leading researchers into the genetics of aging say that the scientific fountain of youth will be discovered within the next century.
+Leading researchers into the genetics of aging say that the scientific fountain of youth will be discovered within the next century, and right now many claim to see results in this from taking nad supplement options on the market.
 So what does that mean for us?
 Here’s a list of some of the good, the bad, and the not-so-ugly (no more winkles!) of what might happen when aging is cured:

 • You could stay 25 forever and so could your kids, so you and multiple generations of your family could feel and look the same age; you wouldn’t have to mourn the painful passing of your parents and grandparents.

 • Nobody would retire at 65 if they weren’t aging–they could just keep working.
 And why not spend time learning all you can, going back to school for different fields, and having multiple careers?

 • You could stop your dog or cat’s aging too so you would no longer have to outlive your best friend.

 • Diseases of aging–cancer, diabetes, Alzheimer’s–would greatly diminish if the body’s parts remained in prime working order.